Liam1337/hcaptcha-dbflood/README.md

 The script checks for the presence of an element on the page with the ID `success-message`, and if it exists, it prints "Registration successful".
 If the element does not exist, it prints "Registration failed".
 The web browser is closed.

+Code explanation for nerds:
+The random username and password are generated using the `random.choices` function, which generates a list of randomly chosen characters from the specified alphabet.
+The alphabet is created by concatenating the lowercase ASCII characters (`string.ascii_lowercase`), the digits (`string.digits`), and the punctuation characters (`string.punctuation`).
+The `solve_hcaptcha` function uses the Requests library to send a POST request to the 2captcha API with the `site_key`, `method`, `googlekey`, and `pageurl` parameters.
+The `site_key` and `googlekey` parameters are the same thing in this case, and they are passed as arguments to the function.
+The `pageurl` parameter is also passed as an argument to the function.
+If the request is successful, the function returns the captcha ID, which is extracted from the response text using string slicing.
+The function then enters a loop that continually polls the 2captcha API until the hCaptcha is solved, at which point it returns the hCaptcha solution.
+The web browser is opened using the Selenium library and directed to the registration page using the `driver.get` method.
+The hCaptcha's `site_key` is retrieved using the `driver.find_element_by_css_selector` method and the `get_attribute` method.
+The form fields are filled out using the `driver.find_element_by_css_selector` method and the `send_keys` method.
+The form is submitted using the `driver.find_element_by_css_selector` method and the `click` method.
+The success message is checked for using the `driver.find_element_by_css_selector` method.
+If the element is found, the script prints "Registration successful", otherwise it prints "Registration failed".
+The web browser is closed using the `driver.quit` method.

 ```js
 Usage: